bitancutiepie/StudentCredentialsManager/README.md

 *   **System Update Log:** A visual changelog modal to keep users informed of new features.

 ### 🛠️ Administrator Controls
-*   **Admin Tool Menu:** A centralized navigation bar for managing classes, homework, events, files, and emails.
+*   **Admin Tool Menu:** A centralized navigation bar within the binder for managing classes, homework, events, files, and emails.
+*   **Black List Management:** A dedicated dashboard for managing registered students, viewing credentials, and handling enrollment receipts.
 *   **Storage Monitor:** Real-time visualization of Supabase storage usage (MB/GB) with breakdown by bucket.
-*   **User Management:** A "Black List" view to manage registered students, view credentials (for recovery), and delete accounts.
+*   **Role Management:** Capability to promote users to Admin or revoke access.
 *   **Impersonation Mode:** Admins can "Login as User" to view the dashboard from a specific student's perspective.
 *   **Portal Gateway:** A calculated pop-up window to access the official university portal (`dione`) side-by-side.